-- 2) In the criteria row for the Suburb field enter Yokine or Bedford or Morley. - 3) Click the Datasheet View icon is to view the results of query.
+- 1. Delete any existing criterion in your query. - 2.
+In the criteria row for the Suburb field enter Yokine or Bedford or Morley. - 3.
+Click the Datasheet View icon to view the results of query.
 You will see records that have any one of those suburbs in the Suburb field.
 Return to Design View when done.

-You can also use or Criterion by placing each criterion on a different row.
-You will notice that under the Criteria row is an Or row which works an "or" operator.
+You can also use Or Criterion by placing each criterion on a different row.
+You will notice that under the Criteria row is an Or row which works as an "or" operator.
 All of the ones below it are also rows used for Or criteria so you can have as many criteria as you like in a single field.